zanzo420/vanilla-questing/readme.md

 $ npm start
 ```

+There are some relatively large changes being deployed to the master branch code.
+If the version you cloned is something completely different than what the website is displaying, consider downgrading to [this commit](https://github.com/wickstjo/vanilla-questing/tree/f5756699f8c76707c40e5fafc84c09c30708cedf).

 ## Launching in Development mode
 Development mode bypasses some core functionality, for example, it auto selects the dev profile and the last viewed page/block after a hot reload occurs which makes writing route files significantly faster and easier.
 To setup everything correctly, do these things: